rxtender/user-manual/docs/backend_dev.md

                 /sink

 where foo is the name of the backend, [language] is the name of a programming language.
-There is one [language] module per programmming language supported by the backend.
+There is one [language] module per programming language supported by the backend.
 An optional "framework" name can be provided if different frameworks of a language are supported and they must generate different code.